Blue-Pix/abc/README.md

 For example, `abc ami` command querying latest Amazon Linux AMI, requires following policy.

 - ssm:GetParametersByPath

+Without option, we use your default aws credentials.
+You can also pass `--region` and `--profile` option like aws cli.

 # Usage
 To list all sub commands, type `abc help`.